-- There is a stand at the front of the Museum as you enter with trails and pencils for you to use, but please remember to return the pencils before you leave. - The trails are also available to download from the museum website if you wish to read over or print them before you arrive: https://oumnh.ox.ac.uk/familytrails-and-crafts
+- You can pick up a family trail at the Welcome Desk as you enter.
+There are also pencils for you to use, but please remember to return the pencils before you leave. - The trails are also available to download from the museum website if you wish to read over or print them before you arrive: https://oumnh.ox.ac.uk/familytrails-and-crafts